1norqaq/paired-synth-controls/README.md

 | frequentist cluster | 95.2% | 0.037 [0.016, 0.066] |

 The maximum per-group coverage difference was 0.5 percentage points, and the posterior-CDF/rank uniformity diagnostic gave KS p = 0.998.
-Redacted per-draw outputs are included under `results/`.
+Only redacted aggregate summary outputs are included under `results/`; private per-draw outputs are intentionally not included.
+They can be regenerated locally when a schema-compatible private file is available.

 ## Sections 6 and 8 supporting scripts